 The Difference Between Instant Payments and Standard Credit Transfers

 Instant payments, also known as SEPA instant credit transfers (SCT Inst), are Euro transfers within the 34 countries of the Single Euro Payments Area.
-These transactions enable the transfer of funds within seconds – anytime, around the clock and 365 days a year.
+These transactions enable the transfer of funds within 10 seconds – anytime, around the clock and 365 days a year.
 While instant payments are processed within ten seconds, standard transfers can take one or more days to complete.
-Currently, the transfer amount for instant payments is capped at 100,000 Euros.

 Instant Payments En Route to the “New Normal”

-For financial institutions operating in multiple countries or regions, a risk-based approach makes most sense.
-They would then decide which payments to examine depending on the regulatory context and their risk appetite.
+Financial institutions operating in multiple countries or regions, decide which payments to examine depending on the regulatory context and their risk appetite.
 Relevant factors here include the type of payment (domestic vs. international), unusual patterns (e.g. pass-through transactions), transaction value and the payment’s origin/destination (e.g. country/region, recipient type).

 Questions like these are quite likely to come up along the way: